When was the last time you reviewed your LinkedIn information?

 5. Changing industry/location

-✔ Current industry selection may not match current goal.
+✔ Current industry selection may not match the current goal.
 Change to industry closest to your goal.

 ✔ Location is important for SEO and being found on LinkedIn and Google, Recruiters etc. Use the closest largest CITY to your current location.
 For example, you live in a small town outside of Philadelphia, PA – use Philadelphia as the location on LinkedIn.
 Enter the name or zip code into LinkedIn location field and choose.